Elmwood Local School District

-Elmwood Local Schools is a local school district in Northwest Ohio, United States.
-The school district serves students who live in the villages of Wayne, Bloomdale, Bairdstown, West Millgrove, Cygnet, Wano, and Jerry City located in Wood County.
+Elmwood Local School District is a school district in Bloomdale, Ohio, United States.
+The school district serves students who live in the villages of Wayne, Bloomdale, Bairdstown, West Millgrove, Cygnet, and Jerry City located in Wood County.
 Elmwood is the home of the Royals.

 History

-Elmwood was created in 2001 when the school districts from Bloomdale, Cygnet, Montgomery, and Portage merged.
+Elmwood was created in 1957 when the school districts from Bloomdale, Cygnet, Montgomery, and Portage merged.
 Bradner was part of the Montgomery district, but refused to join the merger and ultimately wound up with Lakota Local School District in 1959.